Violating the All-or-Nothing Picture of Local Charges in Non-Hermitian Bosonic Chains: setup and main result

 We refer to the $p=0$ and $p=\pi$ sectors as the \emph{uniform} and \emph{staggered} sectors, respectively.
 From a mathematical-physics viewpoint, uniform local charges provide the most natural classification: each Hamiltonian falls into one of the four types in statement~(ii).
 Among these, Type~C corresponds to a usual integrable system in which the full hierarchy of local charges exists (hence ``completely integrable''), whereas Type~N corresponds to a usual nonintegrable system.
 By statement~(i), the only other possibility for local charges is the staggered sector, which provides a different classification into the three types in statement~(iii).

 Among the uniform-sector types, Type~N$^+$ and Type~C$^-$ are especially notable as explicit counterexamples to the empirical all-or-nothing picture of local charges.
 This all-or-nothing picture has long been widely believed \cite{rigol2008thermalization,caux2011remarks,eisert2015quantum,dalessio2016quantum,gogolin2016equilibration}.
 In particular, Grabowski and Mathieu \cite{grabowski1995integrability} proposed an integrability test based on the existence of a 3-local charge, motivated by this expectation.
 Later work \cite{gombor2021integrable} has put forward conjectures in the same spirit.
 If the all-or-nothing picture were universally valid, checking for a 3-local charge would suffice to distinguish complete integrability from nonintegrability.
 Our classification shows that this simplification fails, at least for non-Hermitian bosonic chains.
+In the following, we introduce atypical models whose local-charge behavior is nonstandard.